yemoalakija/just-phone/README.md

 ## Cloning And Setting Up This Project

+## Cloning and Setting Up the Project

-To clone and set up this project you need to follow the steps below.
+To clone and set up this project, follow the steps below:

-1. When you are in the repository, find the code tab and click it.
+1. Open the repository and click on the "Code" tab.
-2. To the left of the green `codespace` `button`, press the 'code' menu.
-There you will find a link to the repository.
-Click on the clipboard icon to copy the URL.
+2. In the dropdown menu, click on the "Clone" button and copy the repository URL.
-3. Use an IDE and open Git Bash.
-Change directory to the location where you want the cloned directory to be made.
+3. Open your preferred IDE and navigate to the directory where you want to clone the project.
-4. Type `git clone`, and then paste the URL that you copied from GitHub.
-Press enter and a local clone will be created.
+4. Open Git Bash and run the command `git clone [repository URL]` to create a local clone.

-<details><summary><b>Github Create Local Clone</b></summary>
+<details><summary><b>GitHub Clone</b></summary>

 ![Clone](assets/images/github_clone_01.png)
 </details><br />

-5. `cd` `frontend` directory, run `npm install` to get the node_modules setup.
-Then navigate back to the parent directory where the backend files are to continue with the backend setups
+5. Navigate to the `frontend` directory and run `npm install` to set up the required node_modules.
+Then, go back to the parent directory where the backend files are located.

-6. To be able to get the project to work you need to install the requirements.
-This can be done by using the command below:
+6. Install the project requirements by running the command:

 * ```pip install -r requirements.txt``` - This command downloads and install all required dependencies that is stated in the requirements file.
   Note: You can as well setup a virtual environment before installing the `requirements.txt` file:
     * In your local machine of IDE, in the directory where the repo is cloned, run: `python -m venv "YOUR_VIRTUAL_ENVIRONMENT_NAME"` The `virtual_envronemnt_name` can be any name you want.
 Then you need to activate the envronment by running: `.\VIRTUAL_ENV_NAME\Script\activate` on windows or `source VIRTUAL_ENV_NAME/bin/activate` on macOS.
 Type `deactivate` to stop the virtual environment.

-6. The next step is to set up the environment file so that the project knows what variables that needs to be used for it to work.
+7. The next step is to set up the environment file so that the project knows what variables that needs to be used for it to work.
 Environment variables are usually hidden due to sensitive information.
 It's very important that you don't push the `.env` file to Github (this can be secured by adding `.env` to the .gitignore-file).
 The variables that are declared in the `.env` file needs to be added to the Heroku config vars.
 Don't forget to do necessary migrations before trying to run the server.

 * ```python manage.py migrate``` - This will do the necessary migrations.
 * ```python manage.py runserver```